MuleSoft-AI-Chain-Project/example-mule-apps/service_now_incident_agent/README.md

 ## Configuration
+The configuration contains 2 files to be populated:
+- connections.yaml
+- envVars.json

+### connections.yaml
 The mule apps maintains a connections.yaml file under ``/Service_Now_incident_agent/src/main/resources/connections.yaml``, which contains all required parameters to establish the connection.
 Fill out the following configuration to use this ServiceNow agent.

 ```yaml